 You own a small business and you or your employees drive your own vehicles for work.
 You know that you can receive mileage deductions for business-related driving.
 Great!
 Now, how does that actually work?

-Self-employed?
-See our detailed small business mileage deductions guide for the self-employed.
+Are you self-employed?
+See our dedicated mileage deductions guide for the self-employed.

 Small business mileage reimbursement

 Small business owners and their employees are entitled to mileage reimbursement so long as they drive for business purposes.
 Business mileage is driving between two places of work.
 This can include but is not limited to visiting clients, driving out for supplies, and generally running business errands.
 Note that ordinary commuting is not considered business mileage.

 As a business owner, it is generally expected that you provide employees with a small business mileage reimbursement for their work-related driving.

 HMRC sets an advisory mileage allowance rate each year that you can use as a guideline for the payouts.
 The mileage rate covers all expenses of owning and running employees’ vehicles for the business portion of their driving.

 HMRC announced the 2023/2024 mileage allowance rates, which remain unchanged from last year.

 It is standard practice for big and small businesses alike to reimburse employee business mileage at the advised rate, but you can choose to reimburse at a lower or higher pence per mile.

 Bear in mind that if you provide small business mileage reimbursement at a lower than the HMRC mileage rate, employees are entitled to claim mileage deductions on their taxes to make up the difference to the HMRC rate.
 If you reimburse employees at a higher than the HMRC rate, any amounts over the standard will be taxed as a part of their income.

 You can also choose to not pay out mileage reimbursement at all.
 In this case, employees will be able to claim mileage deductions at the HMRC mileage allowance rate on their annual tax return.